Koed00/django-q/docs/schedules.rst

 Schedules
 =========
+.. py:currentmodule:: django_q

 Schedule
 --------

 Schedules are regular Django models.
 You can manage them through the :ref:`admin_page` or directly from your code with the :func:`schedule` function or the :class:`Schedule` model:

 .. code:: python

     from django_q import Schedule, schedule

     # Use the schedule wrapper
     schedule('math.copysign',
              2, -2,
              hook='hooks.print_result',
              schedule_type=Schedule.DAILY)

     # Or create the object directly
     Schedule.objects.create(func='math.copysign',
                             hook='hooks.print_result',
                             args='2,-2',